 You will only be considered if you meet all of the following requirements:

 Applications are available at all Regional Command Centers and Police Headquarters.
-You may also download the application and email it to firstname.lastname@example.org or drop it off at Police Headquarters.
-For questions regarding the program email us at email@example.com.
+You may also submit your application online here.
+For questions regarding the program, email us at [email protected].

 The mission of the Regional Command’s Community Advisory Board is to support and share the responsibility with the Police Department in protecting our community from crime and its consequences.
 The board will maintain order so as to enhance the quality of life in our neighborhoods by service as a liaison between the community and the Police Department.
 Furthermore, the board will encourage the concept of teamwork and greater community – police interaction to solve problems.